I'm in the Market for a New Bottega Veneta Bag, so I Took 3 for a Test Run

 I know journalists are supposed to be completely unbiased, but after owning, testing, or at least touching pieces from practically every fashion brand under the sun, I can't help but sway more toward some than others.
 For designer handbags, there's one brand that I always recommend and come back to, and that's Bottega Veneta.

 This is true for a couple of reasons, and it doesn't just have to do with the fact that the Italian leather goods house manufactures pretty things.
 (Though, that doesn't hurt its cause.)
-It's correct that Bottega Veneta's creative director since 2021, Matthieu Blazy, designs handbags that perfectly align with my tastes, but he's also introduced programs like the Certificate of Craft, which allows shoppers of certain styles like the Jodie, Sardine, and Andiamo bags to receive complimentary repairs for life.
+It's correct that Bottega Veneta's prior creative director, Matthieu Blazy, designed handbags that perfectly aligned with my tastes, but he's also introduced programs like the Certificate of Craft, which allows shoppers of certain styles like the Jodie, Sardine, and Andiamo bags to receive complimentary repairs for life.
 Bottega Veneta's signature Intrecciato weaving technique is yet another example of craft at its finest.
 Plus, many of its handbags are equal parts practical and aesthetically pleasing, featuring utilitarian separators and inside pockets as well as multiway straps that don't appear bulky or unintentional like so many other handbags with these functions.

 It's for these reasons and so many more that I'm in the market for my fourth Bottega Veneta bag.
 I currently own a small Andiamo and a Sardine, both in the Fondant colorway, and a Barolo-colored Cobble.
 Since investing in a Bottega bag is hardly a small financial decision, I decided to put my journalist hat on and do some digging into the brand's newest styles.
 I tested out three of the most anticipated ones, all of which are from the just-debuted Smooth Leather series—the Andiamo, Hop, and Liberta.